-- Performance of personal care services - Assistance in the activities of daily living - Administration of medication - Maintaining the cleanliness of the patient's environment - Supervision and assistance in the use of durable medical equipment and prescribed therapies
+- Performance of personal care services. - Assistance in the activities of daily living. - Administration of medication. - Maintaining the cleanliness of the patient's environment. - Supervision and assistance in the use of DME and prescribed therapies.

 Along with this reimbursement, SCDHHS will reimburse the hospice provider the daily rate for hospice care provided and billed on the CMS-1500.